trendscenter/coinstac/README.md

 - We would love for you to contribute to development.
 Please see our [contribution guidelines](./CONTRIBUTING.md).
 - Developer documentation and system design information may be found over in our [technical docs](./TECHNICAL.md).

+## Security

+- If you have questions regarding security, please read our [security overview](./SECURITY.md).

 ## Releases
 Binary releases for several platforms can be found [here](https://github.com/trendscenter/coinstac/releases), under each version's assets tab.